What does SEO stand for?

 Now let’s say to earn that money you would have to invest in SEO services.
 Our SEO packages start at £2000 a month and can go up to £5,000.

-An SEO marketer has many caps and has to multitask to do them all.
+An SEO marketing consultant has many caps and has to multitask to do them all.

 The SEO marketer will then rank these keywords in a position of earning potential and difficulty.
 A good SEO marketer will then give you advice on what keywords you should be target for your budget.